codedamage/call-me-maybe/README.md

 # Installation

-1. Upload zip archive to the `/wp-content/plugins/` directory
+1. Extract zip archive to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. `[call_me_maybe]` to display form